Manage all workloads with an efficient, scalable Software Defined Environment (SDE)

 Expert panel at Boston's Fast Data Forum discusses technical aspects of Software Defined Storage

-Software Defined Networking (SDN) offers a next-generation alternative to management at the physical device level, which can be a bottleneck in the data center.
+Software Defined Networking (SDN) offers a next-generation alternative to management at the physical device level, which can be a bottleneck in the data centre.

 SDN market will increase

 Source: IDC, *SDN Shakes Up the Status Quo in

 Software Defined Compute provides workload-aware infrastructure management and optimisation.
 It opens up a choice of platforms for virtualisation across leading hypervisors.
 That means IBM PowerVM, PowerVC, z/VM, and KVM, as well as VMware and Microsoft Hyper-V, are all enabled on IBM systems to deliver enterprise-class performance and management support in a virtualised environment.
 KVM (kernel-based virtual machine) KVM (kernel-based virtual machine), for example, is tuned for Windows and Linux workloads on POWER, System z and PureFlex platforms.

 With intelligent resource scheduling, Software Defined Compute helps maximise utilisation, ensure compliance and decrease administrative costs beyond the data centre.

 More responsive with

 Monitoring and managing applications and data within your four walls can be difficult enough.
 Move to a cloud and your IT organisation faces challenges amplified by the Software Defined Environment.
 Addressing issues of security and compliance, performance monitoring, workload balancing, and application and data integration quickly and cost-effectively can help you realise the potential of a hybrid cloud.